weshu/hdlparse/doc/index.rst

 VHDL
 ~~~~

-The VHDL parser can extract a variety of different objects from sourec code.
+The VHDL parser can extract a variety of different objects from source code.
 It can be used to access package definitions and component declarations,type and subtype definitions, functions, and procedures found within a package.
 It will not process entity declarations or nested subprograms and types.

 Extraction proceeds as follows: